Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

   </div>
 </div>

-The application just shows the JSON content as a *string* which represents information about a coffee shop, this is also how the types are modelled:
+The application just shows the JSON content as a *string* which represents information about a coffee shop.
+Currently the state and message of the application are modelled as follows, using `string` as the result of remote data we get back from the server.

 ```fsharp
 type State =
   { StoreInfo: Deferred<Result<string, string>> }